mailingliam02/MultiExit_BNNs/README.md

 # Combining Monte Carlo dropout with Early Exit Ensembling
 This github repo contains the codebase for all experiments for the Imperial MSc AI Independent Project "Combining Monte Carlo dropout with Early Exit Ensembling".

-This codebase is largely inspired from the following two sources:
 The primary inspiration from this code base, and the majority of the code for the MSDNet and the distillation loss is adapted from [Distillation-Based Training for Multi-Exit Architectures](https://ieeexplore.ieee.org/document/9009834)

 ```